What is a transverse flute?

 To tune a transverse flute, its headjoint (crown, lip plate, mouth hole) must be adjusted , either by bringing it in or pulling it back a little to achieve different pitches.

-For this process it is important to consider several aspects:
+For this process it's important to consider several aspects:

-- Moisten the embouchure: before blowing it is important to moisten the embouchure and warm up the sounds with the flute to achieve better intonation.
+- Moisten the embouchure: before blowing in it, is important to moisten the embouchure and warm up the sounds with the flute to achieve better intonation.

 - Listen: make a scale and listen well to all the notes of the flute so that your ear warms up the engines.